Frequently Asked Questions

 The distribution may be subject to federal and state income taxes plus a 10% federal penalty.
 There are cases, such as in the event of a scholarship, appointment to a military academy, disability, or death of the beneficiary, where the distribution would not be subject to the 10% penalty, but may be subject to income taxes.
 Please see the Plan Disclosure Document for more information.

-No. The distribution may be subject to federal and state income taxes plus a 10% federal penalty.
+No. The distributed earnings may be subject to federal and state income taxes plus a 10% federal penalty.